CESNET/eduroam-db/README.md

 ## web interface

-The web application in built in node.js.
+The web application is built in node.js.

 ### frontend